|Color:||Blue-black, green or purple metallic sheen on abdomen||Size:||1″|

 Carpenter bees look like typical bumblebees but often lack yellow stripes.
 They are solitary bees.

 Unlike bumble bees, carpenter bees are solitary insects.
+Carpenter bees do not feed on wood at any time during their life cycle.
 Female carpenter bees will chew a tunnel into a piece of wood to build a nest gallery.
 The bits of wood she chews and deposits outside the nest are called frass.
 The male carpenter bee guards the outside of the nest.
 He does not have a stinger, but his constant buzzing causes concern for some.

 Carpenter bees bore through soft woods to lay eggs and protect their larvae as they develop.